Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

 IAP expects you to be an active participant in preparing yourself for your study abroad experience.
 As a participant on an IAP program, you will receive a pre-departure orientation, either in-person or online.
 The type and format of this orientation will vary by program and will be provided to you upon acceptance to the program.

-About a month before the start of your semester abroad in Madrid, you'll be paired with a recent program participant mentor to give you tips and hints to further prepare for your time abroad.
+About a month before the start of your semester abroad in Madrid, the WIP staff will pair you with a recent program participant mentor to give you tips and hints to further prepare for your time abroad.

 Excursions and Activities

 The program organizes several excursions to popular locations throughout the year.
 Several extended periods of vacation throughout the year, as well as convenient public transportation, allow you to also travel outside of Madrid.
-You will embark on several pre-arranged excursions with your peers to sites like the Prado Museum, which showcases the works of the prominent artists Velazquez, Goya, and El Greco.
-Beyond program-related site visits, you may take advantage of several extended periods of vacation throughout the year to shape an experience unique to your interests.
-Convenient public transportation makes travel outside of Madrid easy and affordable.
 Located in the center of the Iberian Peninsula, Madrid is an excellent starting place to explore the entire country as well as its neighbors, during and after the program.

-Volunteer opportunities are also available to you.
-You'll have access to a program called Disfruta Madrid Más, a program that organizes weekly event offerings, activities, and area discounts so you can enjoy activities each week to help you learn Spanish and enjoy the Spanish culture.
+, a program that organizes weekly event offerings, activities, and area discounts so you can enjoy activities each week to help you enjoy the Spanish culture and meet like-minded students.

 You will be enrolled in the UW System required health insurance through Cultural Insurance Services International (CISI) and the cost of the insurance coverage is included in program fees.

-A faculty member from one of the sponsoring institutions serves as Resident Director.
-There are also a local Assistant Director and Student Services Coordinator to help with student services.
+A faculty member from one of the WIP sponsoring institutions serves as Resident Director.
+There is also a local Assistant Director and Student Services Coordinator to help with academic and student services.

 Use the links below to find out more information on academics, daily life and student impressions for this program.Madrid, Spain IAP Handbook